ItsmagmaMan09/QuickShare/README.md

 ## Installation

+Github
 1. Download or clone all the extension files to a folder on your computer
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" using the toggle in the top right
 4. Click "Load unpacked"
 5. Select the folder containing the extension files
+6. Pin Extension in extensions menu
-6. The extension icon should now appear in your toolbar
+7. The extension icon should now appear in your toolbar

+Chrome Web Store
+1. WIP

 ## Usage